 It's not easy when your child has the flu (influenza).
 As a parent, you want to do all you can to protect them and make them feel safe.
 The flu can cause sickness that is uncomfortable.

 You may notice the following flu symptoms in your child:

 - Runny nose

 - Vomiting, diarrhea, and nausea (sometimes)

-Imagine how difficult it is for a child experiencing these symptoms: they may not understand what is happening to them and they may be upset, worried, and anxious.
-Your child may also express other feelings or behaviours such as:
+Imagine how difficult it is for a child experiencing these symptoms: they may not understand what is happening to them and they may be upset, irritable, worried or anxious.

 You can take a number of steps to help your child feel better as you provide home care for them.

 Provide physical comfort.
 You can encourage your child to focus on getting better.
 Symptom relief can be found from:

 - Pain killers, such as acetaminophen or ibuprofen.
 These medications relieve fever, body aches, and headaches.
 Do not give cough and cold medications to children 6 years old and younger.
 Do not give acetylsalicylic acid (ASA) to children 18 years old and younger.
 Ask your pharmacist to help you pick the appropriate pain killer for your child, as well as the right amount for them.